 St Michael’s Way – 11/13.5 miles – 1 day – Lelant to St Michael’s Mount.
 A coast-to-coast micro-pilgrimage in the Westernmost reaches of Cornwall.
-The pilgrimage is bursting with holy places, from ancient Irish Saints at its start, to Giants on hilltops and their stones, to holy water that still flows.
+The pilgrimage offers diverse holy places, from ancient Irish Saints at its start, to Giants on hilltops and their stones, to flowing holy water.
+Route Description by Will Parsons.

 St Michael’s Way